Feb 2, 2011

 Go to: Black Belt Exam at Summer Camp (2006)

 Hough traveled to UC Berkeley with his parents and demonstrated a variety of skills including basic movements blocks, strikes, stances; forms (prearranged movements); advanced techniques requiring jumping and spinning; and full-contact free sparring in front of over 100 spectators and martial artists.

 “I was very nervous but wanted to do my best,” says Hough.
 “It was challenging and fun.”

 “I was amazed at his level of skill,” says his mother Jeanne Hough.
 “Watching him perform made me realize how much he has grown.
-I can remember our first day at the Mount Shasta Martial Arts Program [with founding instructor Dr. Peter Halt] in 2001.
+I can remember our first day at the Mount Shasta Martial Arts Program in 2001 [with founding instructor Dr. Peter Halt].
 Griffin was a bit apprehensive and unsure.
 At the black belt exam, I saw a young man who was confident and proud of his accomplishments.”

 “The UC Berkeley martial arts program is a long-established, high-quality program entering its 43rd year,” says head instructor Chuck Buhs who was the senior panelist on the grading board. ”It’s looked upon as the premier university martial arts program in the country with an outstanding international reputation.
 Both Dr. Halt and I received our black belts through this program, so it makes sense to offer Griffin the same opportunity to prove his skills.”